nyvyn/nyvyn.github.io/_notes/2024-05-25-embeddings.markdown

 Matroyska embeddings are a sophisticated technique in natural language processing (NLP) used to capture multiple levels of semantic meaning within a single embedding structure.
 Inspired by the concept of Russian Matryoshka dolls, where smaller dolls are nested within larger ones, these embeddings represent information in a hierarchical manner.

+A defining characteristic of Matroyshka embeddings is that the most relevant information is encoded first, with the least relevant trailing.
+This enables the truncation of the embedding at arbitrary sizes - resulting in some loss of meaning, but with the intent to retain the most relevant.

 ## How Matroyska Embeddings Work

 1. **Layered Representation**: Matroyska embeddings create a multi-layered representation of text.
 Each layer captures different levels of semantic detail.
 The outermost layer might capture general context, while inner layers capture more specific details.
 This is akin to having a coarse-grained view (big picture) and fine-grained view (detailed aspects) simultaneously.